 Pure Stoke's next steps

 We've been going down to Rosarito with equipment and extra volunteers for a while now, and have loved sharing ideas and plans with Carlos and his colleagues.
-Pure Stoke has now officially teamed up with Surf Locales to support their efforts to grow the surf program and increase the impact of their environmental approach and we're looking forward to building upon each other's strengths going forward.
+Pure Stoke has now officially teamed up with Olas Magicas to support their efforts to grow ideas of inclusion and surfing in Mexico, and increase the impact of their environmental approach.
+We're looking forward to building upon each other's strengths going forward.

-Click the link below to learn more about Locales (information in Spanish).
+Click the link below to learn more about Olas Mágicas (information in Spanish).